Dealing with Carbon Buildup in Direct Injection Engines

 Using high octane fuel is also a good idea since it burns hotter than lower octane gas, thus leaving less unburned residue.
 Additionally, getting a good spark is essential for proper combustion, so check your spark plugs and make sure they aren’t too fouled up.

 If you’re already experiencing some of the common symptoms caused by excessive carbon buildup on direct injection engines, the only way to fix it is to bring it to an experienced mechanic who can remove the intake manifold and physically clean out all the carbon that has built up around the intake valves.
 In some cases, these symptoms can be observed in as little as 20,000 or 30,000 miles.
 So, if you’re starting to notice slight misfires on cold startups, sporadic hesitation, or even stalling, it’s probably a good time to drop by Airport Automotive and have your intake valves checked.

 Carbon buildup on intake valves in direct injection engines is an industry wide problem.
 Regular oil changes every 5,000 miles with synthetic oil and high-quality fuel can help prolong the inevitable.

 Airport Automotive offers an intake valve cleaning service.
 It some cases, we can use an inspection camera to view inside the intake manifold to visually inspect the valves for carbon build up / deposits.
 In most cases, we will perform BG’s Air Intake Decarbonization services.
 We have 3 levels of this serviced based on your type of vehicle as well as the amount of time/carbon accumulation since your last service.
 In the evaluation period of this the technician may recommend deeper cleaning that may involve throttle body services and or additional fuel services.

 Benefits of having the carbon removed from your valves:

-If you suspect that your car, truck, or SUV has carbon buildup, or would like for us to check, give Airport Automotive a call at 719-570-7212 , or schedule an online appointment today.
+If you suspect that your car, truck, or SUV has carbon buildup or would like for us to inspect it, give Airport Automotive a call at 719-570-7212, or schedule an online appointment today.